vfarcic/devops26/manuscript/17-progressive-delivery.md

 Given that deployment with the `Recreate` strategy inevitably produces downtime, most teams tend to have less frequent releases.
 The impact of, let's say, one minute of downtime is not that big if we produce it only a couple of times a year.
 But, if we would increase the release frequency, that negative impact would increase as well.
 Having downtime a couple of times a year is much better than once a month, which is still better than if we'd have it once a day.
 High-velocity iterations are out of the question.
 We cannot deploy releases frequently if we experience downtime each time we do that.
 In other words, zero-downtime deployments are a prerequisite for high-frequency releases to production.
 Given that the `Recreate` strategy does produce downtime, it stands to reason that it fosters less frequent releases to production as a way to reduce the impact of downtime.

 Before we proceed, it might be important to note that there was no particular reason to use the `Recreate` deployment strategy.
-The *go-demo-6* application is scalable, stateless, and it is designed to be backward compatible.
+The *jx-progressive* application is scalable, stateless, and it is designed to be backward compatible.
 Any other strategy would be better suited given that zero-downtime deployment is probably the most important requirement we can have.
 We used the `Recreate` strategy only to demonstrate how that deployment type works and to be consistent with other examples in this chapter.

 Now that we saw how the `Recreate` strategy works, let's see which requirements it fulfills, and which it fails to address.
 As you can probably guess, what follows is not going to be a pretty picture.